 With all of the above in mind, I sat down and identified each step I took in my logo design process.
 I already had an idea of what worked and what didn’t based on my experiences with clients, so I used that knowledge to detail what I needed to achieve in each step.

-Sharing My Logo Design Process in My Guide
+My Logo Design Process Checklist Guide

 By consistently following my defined process, I have gained more confidence as a designer.
-I strongly believe in sharing knowledge and helping others, so I was keen to make this process accessible to logo designers who can benefit from it and also boost their confidence.
+I strongly believe in sharing knowledge and helping others, so I was keen to make this process checklist accessible to logo designers who can benefit from it and also boost their confidence.

 Creating My Logo Design Process Kit

-• Brief Questionnaire: My set of refined questions to gather the right information from clients for creating meaningful logo concepts.
+- Brief Questionnaire: My set of refined questions to gather the right information from clients for creating meaningful logo concepts.

 More about my Logo Design Process Kit.